Avery Weigh-Tronix 640 Indicator Calibration

 Changing Setup and Calibration Numbers in a Digi-Star Indicator

 Changing Setup and Calibration Numbers in a Digi-Star Indicator 1.
 Hold the ZERO button and the ON button until "SETUP" is shown on the screen.
 2. After "SETUP" the indicator will display its current setup number with the last digit flashing.
-3. ...
+A good ...

 Calibration Number Equation